5 Tips for Summer Eye Protection

 The good news is that you can care about lawn care and eye care at the same time as long as you take the proper precautions.

-Luckily, keeping your eyes safe during the summer is as easy as wearing safety eyewear that meets these five safety features.
+Luckily, keeping your eyes safe during the summer is as easy as wearing safety eyewear that meets these seven safety features.

 1. UV Protection